AmerikanischerAdler/go_navy/README.md

 *This will spin up a local backend server*

-4) Open Web Browser
+4) Open Web Browser to New Tab or Window

 5) Enter Server Address in Search Bar:

+You may be able to simply click this link:

 http://127.0.0.1:5000/home

-*TIP*: Make sure to have "/home" at the end of your server address
+**TIP**: Make sure to have "/home" at the end of your server address

 ## Inspiration